TCU at DRAPAC Series: Building a Digital Rights Community

 • Vulnerable populations possess unique insights into adversaries' strategies due to their firsthand and frequent experiences with digital rights violations.
 In addition, when the needs of the most vulnerable populations are prioritized and met, then everyone else’s needs are met by default.

-• The development of circumvention technologies are still largely led by groups in the Global North for numerous reasons.
-However, for these solutions to be effective, you need direct participation from those directly affected so they work for specific contexts and threat models.
-Likewise, more home grown solutions are needed, that are created and led by those most affected.
+• The development of circumvention technologies You need direct participation from those directly affected so they work for specific contexts and threat models.
+Likewise, more home grown solutions are needed that are created by those most affected.

 Next